-This matter is before the Court on Petitioner's Application to Proceed in forma pauperis and his pro se Petition for a Writ of Habeas Corpus.
-Petitioner challenges the criminal charges brought against Jacob Anthony Chansley (AKA Jake Angeli) in connection with what Petitioner describes as "a mostly peaceful assembly in a Washington D.C.
+This matter is before the Court on Petitioner's application to proceed in forma pauperis and his pro se petition for a writ of habeas corpus.
+Petitioner challenges the criminal charges brought against Richard Barnett in connection with what petitioner describes as "a mostly peaceful assembly in a Washington D.C.
 Freedomfest on January 6[,] 2021."
 Pet. at 1.
-The Application will be granted, and the Petition will be dismissed.
+The application will be granted, and the petition will be dismissed.

-"Article III of the United States Constitution limits the judicial power to deciding 'Cases' and 'Controversies.""
+"Article III of the United States Constitution limits the judicial power to deciding 'Cases' and 'Controversies."
 In re Navy Chaplaincy, 534 F.3d 756, 759 (D.C.
 Cir.
 2008) (quoting U.S. Const. art.
 III, § 2).
 "One element of the case-or-controversy requirement is that plaintiffs must establish that they have standing to sue."
 Comm. on Judiciary of U.S. House of Representatives v.
 McGahn, 968 F.3d 755, 762 (D.C.
 Cir.
 2020) (internal quotation marks omitted).
 A party has standing for purposes of Article III if he has "(1) suffered an injury in fact, (2) that is fairly traceable to the challenged conduct of the defendant, and (3) that is likely to be redressed by a favorable judicial decision."
 Id. at 763 (quoting Spokeo, Inc. v.
 Robins, 136 S. Ct.
-1540, 1547

-(2016)).
-The instant Petition lacks any factual allegations showing that Petitioner sustained (or is likely to sustain) an injury resulting from Defendant's conduct.
+1540, 1547 (2016)).
+This petition lacks any factual allegations showing that petitioner sustained (or is likely to sustain) an injury resulting from Defendant's conduct.